kaguya3222/cursor-non-technical-workshop/WORKSHOP.md

 The search bar at the top might already be working, but if it's not, let's fix that!

 ### Prompt the Agent
+Describe what you want the search feature to do in your own words.

+**Example prompt:**
 ```
 The search bar isn't working yet.
 Please make it functional so users
 can search for recipes by name.
 The search should filter the recipes